Best Cashback Credit Cards in the UAE

 What Is A Cashback Credit Card?

-Cashback credit cards return a percentage of your spending as cash, credited directly to your statement or account.
-Unlike points or miles, cashback requires no conversion or redemption, you simply see the amount deducted from your balance each month or year.
+Cashback credit cards return a percentage of your spending as cash, credited directly to your statement or account each month or quarter.
+Unlike points or miles, cashback requires no conversion or redemption, you simply receive money back on eligible purchases.
 CreditSouq ranks cashback cards by Net Economic Value, calculating estimated annual returns after accounting for category earn rates, monthly caps, annual fees, and typical spending patterns at each salary tier.

 Do You Need A Cashback Credit Card?